 With over a dozen projects explored, RENEWAL develops unique insights into global cities as they physically transition for a changing world.
 Following the publishing of the RENEWAL Global Report, the project will turn home towards Toronto, with a photography installation to challenge narratives on the infrastructure crisis, and present opportunities for a more resilient city.

 Project Presentation: Antony Ndugi (2019).
 Pads Wise Project.
 A project presentation.
 Toronto: CA. School of Cities, University of Toronto

-Antony's deep interest for social innovation has been his drive since 6 years ago, when he started the “Human Waste Bioreactor” project in Kenya.
+Antony's deep interest in social innovation has been his drive since 6 years ago when he started the “Human Waste Bioreactor” project in Kenya.
 This interest solidified and inspired his choice of Industrial Engineering undergraduate program "to develop efficient, low cost and human-centered designs" to solve local problems.
-Antony's main focus on urbanization is African urbanization, uplifting the urban poor through support to education.
+Antony's main focus is African urbanization, uplifting the urban poor through support to education.
 His Pads Project for school girls in Mathare Slums of Nairobi, Kenya is part of his social engagement and contribution to education.

 Project Title: Toronto Past, Today, Tomorrow: Re-remembering Settler-Colonialism in Canada

 Project Presentation:Project Presentation: Heeho Ryu (2019).
 Toronto Past, Today, Tomorrow: Re-remembering Settler-colonialism in Toronto and Canada.
 A project presentation.
 Toronto: CA. School of Cities, University of Toronto.